saadiqhorton/nba-stats-predictor/README.md

     ```bash
     streamlit run nba_app.py
     ```
-5. Your app will automatically open in your default web browser (usually at `http://localhost:8501`).
+5. The app will automatically open in your default web browser (usually at `http://localhost:8501`).

 ---